splunk-soar-connectors/zoom/release_notes/unreleased.md

 **Unreleased**
-* Added the support of Server-to-Server Oauth method and deprecated the JWT auth support [PAPP-28618]
+* Added the support of Server-to-Server Oauth method [PAPP-28618]